dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-02-Lottery-Scam.md

 ### 3. Grammar and Spelling Errors
 The email contains multiple errors:
 - Missing spacing and punctuation
+- Bad grammer, the emails says "Congratulations you have won the usa mega millions email lottery.attachements below is your winner..." instead of something like "Congratulations you have won the usa mega millions lottery.
+Attached below is your winner prize information, view the procedures on how to claim your prize"